 Submissions from a wide range of disciplines from basic biology, clinical sciences, and social and behavioral aspects of aging are encouraged.
-There is special priority given to supporting applications from individuals who are new to aging research and from two or more investigators who are establishing a new interdisciplinary research collaboration in an aging-related interest area.
+There is priority given to supporting applications from individuals who are new to aging research and from two or more investigators who are establishing a new interdisciplinary research collaboration in an aging-related interest area.
+In addition, proposals that align with CoA thematic emphases - aging and resiliency, genetics of aging and longevity, and vascular aging including heart failure.

-Principal investigators must have a Career and Tenure line University of Utah faculty appointment.
+Principal investigators must have a Career or Tenure line University of Utah faculty appointment.
 While Center on Aging membership is not required, applicants are strongly encouraged to apply for membership concurrently with their application.
 Membership information is available at http://aging.utah.edu/membership/join.php